ShaneByrne0963/python-poker/testing.md

 - After the user successfully enters a hand, a table will be displayed.
 This table will show all player hands, any wild cards, and the winner if there are multiple players
+- The value of a hand will be determined by the best 5 cards in that hand, i.e. which 5 cards can make the best possible hand
 - This is not a direct user input, so there are no invalid test cases, but it heavily depends on the user's previous inputs, so they will be tested

 ![The table showing one player](assets/images/testing/hand-no-players/valid-input.JPG)